-Please note: projects must follow all current (at the time of event) physical distancing guidelines, be free to attend, accessible and welcoming to all.
+Please note: projects must be free to attend, accessible and welcoming to all.
 Registered organizations and businesses are not eligible – these grants are specifically for individuals.

 We are proud to partner with the Vancouver Foundation and the Howard Martin Memorial Fund to fund and deliver Neighbourhood Small Grants in West Vancouver.